 An audio interface generally gives a podcaster high-quality sound inputs to allow them to record their analog sound sources on their computer.
 It has integrated preamps on microphone inputs to offer some levels of controls.

 But it is not the question of which is better.
 Instead, it all comes down to what you want to accomplish.
 Are you recording a one-person podcast or two or more people podcast?

 Try to answer these and other questions in order to understand which mixer and audio interface do you need.

-But both mixer and audio interface don’t record your sound, instead, they allow you to hook up different audio inputs and adjust the levels of each channel before sending the output to a recording device.
+The mixer and audio interface don’t record your sound.
+What they will do is allow you to hook up different audio inputs and adjust the levels of each channel before sending the output to a recording device.

 What is a Good Podcast Mixer?

-Podcast mixers come in different varieties and prices.
-While you can get a mixer for $100 or less, most cheap ones are not the best, they can be a great option for beginner podcasters.
+Podcast mixers will come in many different varieties and prices.
+While you can get a podcast mixer for $100 or less, most cheap ones are not the best, but the cheap ones can be a great option for beginner podcasters.

 All the mixers featured in our list come with a USB connection for easy and quick plugging into your computer.